 Fortunately, we have you covered!
 Battlecode dev Max Mann has put together a bite-sized Python tutorial, in

 which he will take you teach you about Python in the context of Battlecode.
 Check out this video to learn more!

 For the full playlist of tutorial videos, follow this link.

-Battlecode 2019 will consist of 6 tournaments: the Sprint Tournament, the Seeding Tournament, the US Qualifying Tournament, the International Qualifying Tournament, the Newbie Tournament, the High School Tournament, and the Final Tournament.
+Battlecode 2019 consisted of 6 tournaments: the Sprint Tournament, the Seeding Tournament, the US Qualifying Tournament, the International Qualifying Tournament, the Newbie Tournament, the High School Tournament, and the Final Tournament.
 We stream and commentate all tournaments online.
-We may also have some bonus (for-fun) tournaments.

 - Sprint Tournament: One week after spec release, you're given a chance to win small prizes in this tournament.
 The goal is to get an idea of the meta-game, and a chance to test your bot prototypes.

 - Seeding Tournament: One week after the Sprint Tournament, this tournament determines your positioning in the Qualifying Tournament.